nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 _{more aspects and alternatives to be added}_
 #### Listing by priority
-The PriorityList() command. facilitated by `PriorityListCommand` and `TagPriorityComparator`, allows users to sort and display their contact list by the priority level of their contact's tags.
+The PriorityList() command. facilitated by `PriorityListCommand` and `TagPriorityComparator`, allows users to sort and display their client list by the priority level of their contact's tags.
-The priority level of a person with multiple tags will be treated as the highest priority out of all his/her tags.
+A client with multiple tags will have the priority level of the highest priority out of all of his/her tags.

 **Aspect: How prioList executes:**
 ![PrioListSeq](images/PrioListCommandSeq.PNG)